xpqz/dyalog-docs/programming-reference-guide/docs/introduction/workspaces.md

 Workspaces are stored in files whose names must conform to operating system conventions.
 When a workspace name is specified without a file suffix, these are added or implied.
 For further information, see [WSEXT](../../../windows-installation-and-configuration-guide/configuration-parameters/wsext).

 If the name of the file in which the workspace is saved contains spaces, the ws argument for the system functions `)SAVE`, `)COPY`, `)PCOPY`, `)LOAD`, `)XLOAD` and `)DROP` should be surrounded by two double-quote (") characters.
-To include a " character in the file name, you must specify two adjoining double-quotes (i.e. """").
+To include a " character in the file name, you must specify two adjoining double-quotes (that is, """").
 Note however that Windows does not allow double-quotes in file names, so this effectively applies only to non-Windows systems.

 <h2 class="example">Examples</h2>
 ```apl